-Auto glazier training… Is it what the windscreen industry requires in Australia, or may it just need an ethical clean up?
+An auto glass training program.
+Is this what the Australian windscreen industry really needs, or does it just need an ethical clean up?

-The AGA proposes that the industry requires direction/certification and with their guidance the auto glass industry in Australia will be a better place to work, a safer place for the motorist to shop.
+The AGA proposes that the auto glass industry requires direction and certification.
+With their guidance the auto glass industry will be a better place to work.
+In addition, a safer more regulated place for the motorist to shop.

 Now you may be saying to yourself “Well, it can’t do any harm, so why not enroll in TAFE anyway?”
 Well there are many reasons and I will point out a few.

-Lets suppose i’m incorrect and training is needed by all AGA members and small business in general.
-If this is true, then insurance groups should consider this skills gap when they “recommend a repairer”, which they currently do not.
+Lets suppose i’m incorrect and training is needed by all small business owners.
+If this is true, then insurance groups should consider this skills gap when they “recommend a repairer“.
 I know when I “recommend” someone it’s a priority they have the skills for the task in hand.

-Opinion aside, say you are one of the companies who have decided that auto glass training is the solution, how is it currently working out for you and your employees?
+Opinion aside, suppose you are a company who have decided that auto glass training is the solution.
+How is it currently working out for you and your employees?

-I personally work as a field technician so I spend a lot of time out and about.
-In doing so I get to randomly see other technicians in the field installing windscreens.
+I personally work as a field technician so I spend time out and about.
+In doing so I get to randomly witness other technicians in the field installing windscreens.
 When I do I often stop to observe from a distance.
 It’s not uncommon to see technicians taking major unsafe short cuts, I have witnessed it many times over.

 It may also come as a surprise that in many cases these technicians are employees of businesses who are members of the AGA.
 In addition they are also on the “Recommended List” of insurance groups.